 Combined Degree Program (B.A./M.S.)

 Students in the EHS undergraduate program who meet specific qualifications may opt for a combined BS/MS degree.
 Application for this program is made during your Junior year of undergraduate study and must be approved by both the Graduate Program Director and the Advisor for your undergraduate degree track.
+Once approved, you will need to apply to the Graduate School for the EHS Master’s degree track you wish to pursue and will be allowed to start taking graduate level courses during your Senior year.
 Under optimal conditions, this program can be completed in five (5) years.

 The Emergency Management Post-Baccalaureate Certificate provides a 5-course (minimum) option for those interested in emergency management, with two recommended courses of optional study available.
 This certificate can be obtained as a stand-alone option, or as part of the M.S. degree.
-Under the guidance of the program advisor, combinations of these tracks may be possible.
+Under the guidance of the program advisor, combination of the certificate program and the M.S. degree may be possible.
 Courses are available through distance education (completely online) or through on-campus/hybrid courses.

 Each track begins with a mandatory core of (4) courses, followed by track specific courses.
 All three tracks are available through on-campus/hybrid courses.
-Both the Administration, Planning, and Policy track and the Education track are available via distance education (completely online).
+The Administration, Planning, and Policy track is available via distance education (completely online).
 Much of the Preventive Medicine and Epidemiology track can be completed via distance education, however, some on-campus/hybrid courses may be required within this track.